cocoyimasa/JavaScript-Interpreter/README.md

 ### <p id='english'>English Version</p>

-My JavaScript Interpreter is written all by hand.
+The JavaScript Interpreter is written all by myself.
-Surely I read some sources that written by others.
+Surely I read some source code that written by others, in books and websites.
-I have learned many ideas and used them in my code.
+I have learned many ideas and knowledge.
-It is not completed and has many shortages.
-Many Bugs still can be found in this program.I have not tested it strictly.
+It is not good enough and has many shortages.
+Many Bugs still can be found.
+It is not tested strictly.

-Now it supports only the core features in JavaScript.
+Now only the core features in JavaScript are supported.

 ## The features it supports as fellows: